akash-network/docs/guides/deploy/README.md

   total: "0"
 ```

-Please note the balance indicated is is denominated in uAKT (AKT x 10^-6), in the above example, the account has a balance of *93 AKT*.
+Please note the balance indicated is denominated in uAKT (AKT x 10^-6), in the above example, the account has a balance of *93 AKT*.
 We're now setup to deploy.

 {% hint style="warn" %}